erikvw/detect-pii/README.rst

 So far this just looks for names.

 The default regex looks for any word in CAPS greater than two letters and may have spaces between words.

-Two areas that are at risk of exposing PII are data migrations and jupyter notebooks.

 To run on migration files, clone the repo and pass a local path.
 For example: